Chandana8590/Weather_analysis_data/README.md

 🔁 Step-by-Step Process

-🌦 OpenWeather API

-Provides weather data.
+🌦 OpenWeather API            -> Provides weather data.

-🔗 EventBridge

-Detects when new data is available and triggers the flow.
+🔗 EventBridge               -> Detects when new data is available and triggers the flow.

-🧠 Lambda (1st)

-Fetches and processes the weather data.
+🧠 Lambda (1st)              -> Fetches and processes the weather data.

-🪣 S3 + 📘 DynamoDB

-Data is saved in S3 for storage and in DynamoDB for structured access.
+🪣 S3 + 📘 DynamoDB          -> Data is saved in S3 for storage and in DynamoDB for structured access.

-📊 DynamoDB Stream → Lambda (2nd)

-When DynamoDB is updated, it triggers another Lambda function.
+📊 DynamoDB Stream           -> When DynamoDB is updated, it triggers another Lambda function.

-📥 Lambda (2nd) → S3

-This Lambda stores transformed data into S3 again.
+📥 Lambda (2nd) → S3         -> This Lambda stores transformed data into S3 again.

-🔑 IAM + Integration Gears

-Provides secure access between S3 and Snowflake using roles.
+🔑 IAM & storage Integration -> Provides secure access between S3 and Snowflake using roles.

-📩 SQS

-Notifies Snowflake when new data is in S3.
+📩 SQS                       -> Notifies Snowflake when new data is in S3.

-📤 External Stage + Snowpipe

-Snowflake reads the file from S3 via the external stage, and Snowpipe loads it automatically.
+📤 External Stage + Snowpipe -> Snowflake reads the file from S3 via the external stage, and Snowpipe loads it automatically.

-❄️ SnowflakeDB

-Data is stored in a Snowflake database.
+❄️ SnowflakeDB               -> Data is stored in a Snowflake database.

-📈 Power BI

-Uses Snowflake data to create dashboards and visual reports
+📈 Power BI                  -> Uses Snowflake data to create dashboards and visual reports

-- `lambda_function.py`: Python Lambda code to fetch weather data
+- `first lambda.py`: Python Lambda code to fetch weather data
 - `weather_pipeline_queries.sql`: Data ingestion & transformation queries
 - `Taskpowerbi.pbix`: Power BI dashboard file for visualizing weather data